SuhasBharadwajK/india-banking/README.md

 The ERPNext banking payment flow and necessary customizations are handled within the India Banking app, which connects to the available server-side apps.

 Due to strict bank security requirements (static IPs, certificates, and specific environments), the server-side app structure is essential.
+This scheme is detailed in the usage section.

 ### Deployment Options